-New Patriot Mohamed Sanu Reveals Number Preference, And It’s Available
+NESN

 Well, you soon might be able to add another to that list.

 The Patriots on Tuesday reportedly swung a trade with the Atlanta Falcons for wideout Mohamed Sanu.
-While on his flight to New England, Sanu seemingly revealed the number he wants to wear — and it’s available.
+Presumably while on his flight to New England, Sanu seemingly revealed the number he wants to wear — and it’s available.

 Take a look: